 Lübeck – Christmas Market with Brick Gothic Backgrounds

 Lübeck, the Queen of the Hanse, has a beautiful historic old town on an island in the Trave River.
-The brick Gothic Rathaus and magnificent Marienkirche form the back drop for the most beautiful Christmas market in Northern Germany.
+The brick Gothic Rathaus and magnificent Marienkirche form the backdrop for the most beautiful Christmas market in Northern Germany.

 Rothenburg ob der Tauber – The Most Romantic Christmas Market in Germany

 The Reiterlesmarkt in Rothenburg ob der Tauber is not the largest Christmas market in Germany by far but the location is impossibly romantic, as befits this little town at the center of Germany’s popular Romantic Road (Romantische Straße).
-Wall-enclosed Rothernburg ob der Tauber maintains is medieval look and atmosphere and is never more romantic than during the Christmas season.
+Wall-enclosed Rothenburg ob der Tauber maintains its medieval look and atmosphere and is never more romantic than during the Christmas season.
 Famous Christmas decoration manufacturer Käthe Wohlfahrt has several shops in town where it is Christmas every day of the year.